 Parents appreciated when the podcast content was interesting or relevant to their children and to them, especially when they could learn something from the podcasts, such as about different types of food, jobs, or other cultures.
-Podcasts presenting topics related to family and community traditions sometimes led some families to do additional research together around the topic and enhanced learning.
+Podcasts presenting sociocultural topics sometimes led some families to do additional research together around the topic and enhanced learning.
 Parents appreciated when the content inspired them to do follow-on activities with their child beyond just listening.
-They also valued interactive elements and varied podcast formats, such as storytelling and interviews, which enhanced the listening experience and engaged parents along with their children.
+They also valued interactive elements and diverse podcast formats, such as storytelling and interviews, which enhanced the listening experience and engaged parents along with their children.